 Minnesota strives to ensure safe environments and services for vulnerable adults and encourages reporting of suspected maltreatment.

-Beginning July 1, 2015, the new Minnesota Adult Abuse Reporting Center will provide a single, toll-free number the general public can call to report suspected maltreatment of vulnerable adults.
-Mandated reporters, including doctors, nurses , social workers and other licensed professionals, will be able to use a new web-based reporting system on this website.
-Reports will be promptly submitted to the appropriate lead investigative agencies.
+The Minnesota Adult Abuse Reporting Center provides a toll-free number, 844-880-1574, the general public can call to report suspected maltreatment of vulnerable adults.
+Mandated reporters—including law enforcement, educators, doctors, nurses, social workers and other licensed professionals—can use a web-based reporting system.
+Reports will be promptly submitted to the appropriate investigative agencies.

 A vulnerable adult can be anyone over age 18 who: